 We offer a variety of comfortable and affordably priced accommodations on campus.
-To view our rates, please check out our rate sheet.
+To inquire about rates, please email us at email@example.com or call 206-220-8420.

 College dorm food isn't what it used to be.
 Our exclusive campus dining provider, Chartwells, is an award-winning culinary service that focuses on serving food that is not only delicious, but also sustainable, locally sourced, environmentally conscious, and ethically aware.